 It's important to create individual tests confirming detection and response for each of the different attack scenarios that may be categorized by a specific ATT&CK Technique.
 To accomplish this, VECTR's Test Cases map to the MITRE Enterprise ATT&CK "Procedure" concept, and VECTR uses Test Case Templates to uniquely identify a test procedure.
 These templates can be managed in the Library section of VECTR, as described below.

 Local vs Template Data¶

-VECTR's Assessments are located in a Database.
-Each Database represents a logical testing environment where you may track related tests over time.
+VECTR's Assessments are located in an Environment.
+Each Environment represents a logical testing space where you may track related tests over time.